 If someone discovers oil or gas on your property, expect interested calls from energy companies hoping to strike a deal.
 Selling or leasing the mineral rights can turn into a real windfall, but the size of the windfall depends on how well you negotiate and deal.
 If you own surface rights to the property too, there are several risks to guard against when you draft the lease agreement.

-Understanding Buy or Lease
+Understanding Buy or Lease Agreements

 If the initial exploration shows your land is oil or gas rich, the discoverer may offer to buy the mineral rights.
 If it's not clear how much oil or gas is in the ground, the company is more likely to offer a lease agreement.

 Selling your mineral rights instead of leasing has its advantages.
 A single lump-sum payment is a guaranteed payday for you, but royalties are a gamble: If your lessee goes out of business or the oil on your property is less than expected, your royalties may be small.
 If the well is a profitable one, however, royalties may bring in much more money than a sale.

 If you own the surface rights as well as the mineral rights, you need to protect your property against side effects of the drilling.
 Whether you lease or sell the rights, negotiate for guarantees that the company will repair damage to the land.
-That includes damage caused after the drilling stops -- for example, if the land subsides because of the drilling -- or pollution of the water supply.
+That includes damage caused after the drilling stops – for example, if the land subsides because of the drilling – or pollution of the water supply.
 If you're living on the property, the agreement should set limits on drilling so that you can still enjoy your land.